PixarAnimationStudios/OpenUSD/docs/wp_asset_previews.rst

 All of these use-cases suggest instead **associating previews with prims**, rather than layers.
-How, then, do we facilitate the *base-level* need to “specify the preview for the scene”?
-It is already accepted practice in USD content creation to specify an asset’s **defaultPrim** in layer metadata, which names a root prim that represents the default reference target for the scene.
+How, then, do we facilitate the *base-level* need to "specify the preview for the scene"?
+It is already accepted practice in USD content creation to specify an asset's **defaultPrim** in layer metadata, which names a root prim that represents the default reference target for the scene.
 We propose to leverage this pattern, stipulating that the preview for a stage is the preview specified on the stage’s defaultPrim.
-To ensure the specification is robust in the face of common manipulations like overriding a scene by creating a new, initially empty layer that sublayers an existing scene (which is what :mono:`usdview`’s “Save Overrides” does), we require that the defaultPrim be **composed** in order to extract the previews, and we will discuss below how we can ensure that process requires minimal computation.
+To ensure the specification is robust in the face of common manipulations like overriding a scene by creating a new, initially empty layer that sublayers an existing scene (which is what :mono:`usdview`'s "Save Overrides" does), we require that the defaultPrim be **composed** in order to extract the previews, and we will discuss below how we can ensure that process requires minimal computation.